yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 [improves the performance of the backtracking algorithm](https://github.com/yuzu-emu/yuzu/pull/7262) used by the shader cache to find the handlers of a bindless texture.

 {{< single-title-imgs
-	"Oldschool minigames are the best (Mario Party Superstars)" "mpsbug.png"
+	"Old school minigames are the best (Mario Party Superstars)" "mpsbug.png"
 	"mpsfix.png"
 >}}